by Nancy Armitage

 Soup course: Venison Chili, Salmon Bisque, Vegetable-Meatball Soup, Mushroom soup, Carrot Soup, Chicken Noodle, French Onion Soup, Irish Lamb Stew, Tomato Bouillon, Clam Chowder,

-Chicken Course: Chicken croquettes (1890’s), Capons of Chicken in wine sauce, Chicken in French Tarragon, Quail with mushroom sauce
+Chicken Course: Chicken croquettes (1890’s), Capons of Chicken in Wine Sauce, Chicken in French Tarragon Sauce, Quail with Mushroom sauce

-Entree: Game Course venison or venison stew, Rabbit, Lamb Roast, Prime Rib with Mashed Potatoes and Spinach
+Entree: Game Course venison or venison stew, Rabbit, Lamb Roast, Prime Rib with Mashed Potatoes & Creamed Spinach

-Vegetables: Italian Ratatouille with squash, tomatoes & onions, Corn on the cob, Mushrooms, Succotash
+Vegetables: Italian Ratatouille with squash, tomatoes & onions, Summertime Corn on the Cob, Mushrooms, Succotash

 Dessert: Myrtle berry pie (mixed berries & cinnamon), Lemon Cake, Apple Cobbler or Apple pie, German Chocolate Cake with Chocolate Frosting, Adirondack Mountains Cider & Cinnamon [Donuts] “Fried cakes”.